budiswijaya/Tips/API-Core-Languages.md

 Assume web parity carefully: Node now includes many web globals (e.g., fetch), but file paths, module resolution, and process lifecycle are Node-specific.
 Check docs for version differences.
 [Node.js](https://nodejs.org/api/globals.html?utm_source=chatgpt.com)

-## React — A pre-built rules + helpers that keeps your UI in sync with your data being updated automatically
+## React — A pre-built rules + helpers that keeps and wrap your UI or HTML-CSS-JS in one system that updates itself automatically sync data

 React is a JavaScript UI library for building user interfaces as a tree of reusable components.
 It provides a small “language layer” on top of JavaScript (JSX, component conventions, hooks, a rendering model) that describes how to declare UI, manage local state, respond to events, and coordinate rendering.